Compare Rates and Save on Life Insurance

 Cheapest 30-Year Term Life Insurance Providers for Smokers

-Life insurance for smokers cost much more than that of non-smokers.
-According to the CDC, smoking shortens your life expectancy by at least 10 years, making smokers riskier to insure.
+Life insurance for smokers costs much more than that of non-smokers.
+According to the Centers for Disease Control and Prevention (CDC), smoking shortens your life expectancy by at least 10 years, making smokers riskier to insure.

-The most affordable life insurance policies for smokers comes from Transamerica.
-The average premiums of their policies for different coverage amounts are as follows:
+The most affordable life insurance policies for smokers come from Transamerica.
+The average premiums of its term policies for different coverage amounts are as follows:

 • $250,000: $66.13 per month